devopsdays/devopsdays-web/content/events/2017-seattle/program.md

       </div>
       <div class = "col-md-6 box">
         <strong>Ignites</strong>
+        Jason    Yee - Coffee culture that we can apply to DevOps.

+[5:51]
+Ram    Jothikumar - New Rules of Engagement for Product Quality: Testing-as-a-Service in a DevOps Culture Jason Vernon
       </div>
     </div> <!-- end timeslot div -->
     <!-- this div is repeated for each timeslot -->